 For purposes of the construction traffic analysis, the combined daily workforce and truck trip projections in the peak quarter were used as the basis for estimating peak-hour construction trips.
 The 2nd quarter of Year 3 construction (2022) was identified as the peak construction traffic period for Phase I, and the 1st quarter of Year 8 construction (2027) was identified as the peak construction period for Phase II.
 An analysis was also prepared to assess conditions when Phase I construction is completed and operational (2023) while Phase II is still under construction (until 2028).
 Construction of the proposed project would result in significant adverse traffic impacts during both Phase I and Phase II construction.
-For the 2022 Phase I construction With-Action condition, seven of the analyzed intersections would be significantly impacted during the weekday 6 AM to 7 AM construction peak hour and 12 of the analyzed intersections would be significantly impacted during the weekday 3 PM to 4 PM construction peak hour.
+For the 2022 Phase I construction With-Action condition, five of the analyzed intersections would be significantly impacted during the weekday 6 AM to 7 AM construction peak hour and 12 of the analyzed intersections would be significantly impacted during the weekday 3 PM to 4 PM construction peak hour.
 With the implementation of traffic mitigation measures, some of which would include advancing operational mitigation measures identified in Chapter 22, "Mitigation," the significant adverse traffic impacts identified during the weekday AM construction peak hour could be fully mitigated at all but one intersection and the significant adverse traffic impacts identified during the weekday PM peak hour could be fully mitigated at all but four intersections.
 Impacts at the Westchester Avenue and Ericson Place/Middletown Road intersection could not be fully mitigated during the weekday AM construction peak hour and impacts at the Morris Park Avenue and Eastchester Road; Marconi Street and Project Driveway; Westchester Avenue and Ericson Place/Middletown Road; and Waters Place and Westchester Avenue intersections could not be fully mitigated during the weekday PM construction peak hour.
-For the 2027 Phase II construction With-Action condition, eight of the analyzed intersections would be significantly impacted during the weekday 6 AM to 7 AM construction peak hour and 14 of the analyzed intersections would be significantly impacted during the weekday 3 PM to 4 PM construction peak hour.
-The recommended traffic mitigation measures are expected to be effective in mitigating all of the significant adverse traffic impacts identified during the weekday AM construction peak hour except for two intersections and all of the significant adverse traffic impacts identified during the weekday PM peak hour except for six intersections.
-Impacts at the Waters Place and Fink Avenue/Hutchison River Parkway (HRP) Southbound Off-Ramp intersection and the Westchester Avenue and Ericson Place/Middletown Road intersection could not be fully mitigated during the weekday AM construction peak hour.
-Impacts at the Morris Park Avenue and Eastchester Road; East Tremont Avenue and Silver Street; Waters Place and Marconi Street; Waters Place and Fink Avenue/HRP Southbound Off-Ramp; Westchester Avenue and Ericson Place/Middletown Road; and Waters Place and Westchester Avenue intersections could not be fully mitigated during the weekday PM construction peak hour.
+For the 2027 Phase II construction With-Action condition, six of the analyzed intersections would be significantly impacted during the weekday 6 AM to 7 AM construction peak hour and 14 of the analyzed intersections would be significantly impacted during the weekday 3 PM to 4 PM construction peak hour.
+The recommended traffic mitigation measures are expected to be effective in mitigating all of the significant adverse traffic impacts identified during the weekday AM construction peak hour and all of the significant adverse traffic impacts identified during the weekday PM peak hour except for six intersections.
+Impacts at the Morris Park Avenue and Eastchester Road; East Tremont Avenue and Silver Street; Waters Place and Marconi Street; Waters Place and Fink Avenue/Hutchinson River Parkway (HRP) Southbound Off-Ramp; Westchester Avenue and Ericson Place/Middletown Road; and Waters Place and Westchester Avenue intersections could not be fully mitigated during the weekday PM construction peak hour.